ovh/docs/pages/web/microsoft-collaborative-solutions/feature_delegation/guide.en-gb.md

 In your Outlook 2016 application, start editing a new email.
 Ensure that the `From`{.action} button is visible in the editing window.
 If it is not visible, go to the `Options`{.action} tab, then click `From`{.action}.

 Then click on the `From`{.action} button, and select the email address you want to appear as the sender (i.e. the address you have delegated permissions for).
-If it doesn’t appear, click `Other Email Address`{.action}, enter the email address you would like to appear as the sender, then confirm.
+If it is not displayed, click `Other Email Address`{.action}, enter the email address you would like to appear as the sender, then confirm.

 At this stage, you are now ready to write and send your email.